 You can add step-up authentication to your app with Auth0's extensible multifactor authentication support.
 Your app can verify that the user has logged in using multifactor authentication (MFA) and, if not, require the user to step-up to access certain resources.

-Step-up Authentication with Auth0
+Step-up Authentication for APIs

 You can use a rule to trigger the step-up authentication mechanism (for example, prompt MFA) whenever the user requests scopes that map to sensitive resources.